ucsb-seclab/greed/docs/docs/core.md

 # 🔥 Core Concepts

 ## Overview
-greed relies on analyses provided by [Gigahorse](https://github.com/nevillegrech/gigahorse-toolchain), a fantastic analysis framework for EVM-based smart contracts developed by [Dedaub](https://dedaub.com/).
+greed relies on analyses provided by [Gigahorse](https://github.com/nevillegrech/gigahorse-toolchain) – a fantastic analysis framework for EVM-based smart contracts developed by [Dedaub](https://dedaub.com/).
 While Gigahorse offers precise CFG reconstruction and various out-of-the-box data-flow analyses (such as storage layout partial reconstruction, tainted calls, etc.), it lacks the capability to perform classic symbolic execution of a contract's code.
-For example, it cannot automatically discover the value of CALLDATA to reach a specific instruction.
-Additionally, we found accessing the contract's information through Datalog rules (or via the produced artifacts) to be somewhat impractical for creating more complex analyses.
+For example, it cannot automatically discover the value of CALLDATA needed to reach a specific instruction.
+Additionally, we found using Datalog rules (or via the produced artifacts) to be sometimes impractical for creating more complex analyses.
 This led to the creation of greed!

-When designing greed, we not only wanted to provide a convenient Python wrapper for Gigahorse's results but also offer symbolic execution capabilities similar to the popular [Mythril](https://github.com/Consensys/mythril).
-Unlike Mythril, we don't offer a one-click solution to discover smart contract vulnerabilities; instead, we provide a powerful and user-friendly smart contract binary analysis platform (those familiar with [angr](https://github.com/angr/angr) will find many similarities with the project).
+When designing greed, we wanted to provide both a convenient Python wrapper for Gigahorse's analyses and symbolic execution capabilities similar to the popular tool [Mythril](https://github.com/Consensys/mythril).
+Unlike Mythril, we don't offer a one-click solution to discover smart contract vulnerabilities; instead, we provide a powerful and user-friendly smart contract binary analysis platform (those familiar with [angr](https://github.com/angr/angr) will find many similarities).
 That being said, one can implement all the analyses offered by Mythril on top of greed.

-We believe that greed provides a more flexible way to prototype research tools and smart contract analyses compared to its competitors.
-This is accomplished through a ([angr](https://github.com/angr/angr)-inspired) modular design of the symbolic executor, the inherited precision of the CFG analysis offered by [Gigahorse](https://github.com/nevillegrech/gigahorse-toolchain), and the conciseness of the TAC-IR that strips away many unnecessary complexity of the stack-based design of the EVM.
+We believe that greed provides a more flexible way to prototype research tools and smart contract analyses.
+This is accomplished through (1) a modular ([angr](https://github.com/angr/angr)-inspired) design of the symbolic executor, (2) the inherited precision of the CFG analysis offered by [Gigahorse](https://github.com/nevillegrech/gigahorse-toolchain), and (3) the conciseness of the TAC-IR (intermediate representation) that strips away the unnecessary complexities of the stack-based EVM design.

 To use greed, it is first necessary to analyze a target contract binary with Gigahorse, obtaining all the decompilation artifacts and CFG reconstruction.
-Please refer to the [quick start](/quickstart) to do so.
+If you are just getting started with greed, please refer to our [quick start guide](/quickstart)!

 ## Three Address Code
-Our symbolic executor, greed, is based on [Gigahorse](https://github.com/nevillegrech/gigahorse-toolchain)'s T(hree) A(ddress) C(ode) intermediate representation.
-This is a convenient IR that transforms the (EVM) stack-based opcodes into a register based representation.
+Our symbolic executor, greed, is based on [Gigahorse](https://github.com/nevillegrech/gigahorse-toolchain)'s T(hree) A(ddress) C(ode) intermediate representation – TAC-IR: a convenient IR that transforms the (EVM) stack-based opcodes into a register based representation.

 For instance, the classic function `transferFrom` in TAC would look like this: